in2code-de/in2publish_core/Documentation/Installation/Configuration/LocalConfiguration.md

   # Details are available through an AJAX request and comparison with the foreign system.
   # Warning: Overview does not include everything (e.g. file records) and is not as robust as on default mode
   simpleOverviewAndAjax: FALSE

+  # only FAL related settings
+  fal:

+    # This setting will enable a sys_file lookup based on the file identifier of files which were found in the storage
+    # but not in the database.
+(Database files are found by their folder hash)
+    reclaimSysFileEntries: FALSE

 # Set domain names for file preview without leading protocol (e.g. www.domain.org)
 filePreviewDomainName: